 Ontario, Canada has a graduated licensing system that you’re currently going through.
 The Ministry of Transportation (MTO) for Ontario has restrictions in place for both G1 and G2 drivers.
-The restrictions list for a G2 license does not include driving out of the providence or into the United States.
+The restrictions listed for a G2 license do not include driving out of the providence or into the United States.

 A novice license is not considered to be fully licensed for driving the MTO noted and whether a Class G2 license is accepted depends on the laws, including minimum driving age, in the province or state you are driving in.

 It is likely that your Canadian restrictions will still be in place even while driving outside of Canada, but it may be that you are only required to abide by the restrictions of the state in which you are operating a car.
-The MTO representative stated that you can call the Service Ontario Driver and Vehicle contact center at 416-235-2999 or 1-800-387-3445 (Canada wide) and speak with a customer service representative if you have additional questions or need clarification.
+The MTO representative stated that you could call the Service Ontario Driver and Vehicle contact center at 416-235-2999 or 1-800-387-3445 (Canada-wide) and speak with a customer service representative if you have additional questions or need clarification.

-Before driving into the US with your G2, contact the state or state’s DMVin which you plan to drive.
-By checking with the DMVs you will be assured that these States will recognize your G2 license and can make certain that there are not any other restrictions put onto your according to various state laws.
+Before driving into the US with your G2, contact the state or state’s DMV in which you plan to drive.
+By checking with the DMVs, you will be assured that these States will recognize your G2 license and can make certain that there are not any other restrictions put on you according to various state laws.

 What do border states say about the G2?

-The Wisconsin DOT stated that foreign visitors who will be in Wisconsin less than one year and are at least 16 years old, may drive in Wisconsin without obtaining a Wisconsin driver license provided they possess a valid driver license from one of the countries that are party to the United Nations Convention on Road Traffic (Geneva, 1949) and the Convention on the Regulation of Inter-American Motor Vehicle Traffic (Washington, D.C., 1943).
+The Wisconsin DOT stated that foreign visitors who will be in Wisconsin for less than one year and are at least 16 years old might drive in Wisconsin without obtaining a Wisconsin driver’s license provided they possess a valid driver’s license from one of the countries that are party to the United Nations Convention on Road Traffic (Geneva, 1949) and the Convention on the Regulation of Inter-American Motor Vehicle Traffic (Washington, D.C., 1943).
 It does not matter what their visa status is.
-Canada is on the list and is party to the agreements.
-Foreign visitors, whose country is not on this list, cannot drive in Wisconsin.
+Canada is on the list and is a party to the agreements.
+Foreign visitors whose country is not on this list cannot drive in Wisconsin.

 The Michigan Secretary of state said that you would have the same privileges in Michigan that you would have in Canada regardless of whether you hold a G1 or G2.
 If you have other questions, feel free to contact the SOS at 888-767-6424.